Package 'globaltrends'

 ## End(Not run)

-Aggregate search scores for synonym terms
+Aggregate search scores across synonym terms

 Description